DanielMFernandes/CCNA_Course_Notes/Course_Notes/SSH.md

 LAYER 2 SWITCH MANAGEMENT IP

-- LAYER 2 SWITCHES do not perform PACKET ROUTING and build a ROUTING TABLE.
-They are NOT IP ROUTING aware
+- LAYER 2 SWITCHES do not perform packet routing and build a routing table.
+They are **not** IP routing aware
-- However, you CAN assign an IP ADDRESS to an SVI to allow REMOTE CONNECTIONS to the CLI of the SWITCH (using Telnet or SSH)
+- However, you can assign an IP address to an SVI to allow remote connections to the CLI of the switch (using Telnet or SSH)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/64a9e983-f353-4670-8a99-1e22129eb661)